 As a collaboration software option, you get shared docs, messaging, chats, and notebooks to make sure everyone is on the same page with the most up-to-date files.
 It’s also a snap to control roles and permissions.

-Teamwork is great for smaller boutique businesses dealing mostly with immaterial labor and creative services, but not ideal for things like building and construction.
+Teamwork is one of the best task management software for smaller boutique businesses dealing mostly with immaterial labor and creative services, but not ideal for things like building and construction.

 The Teamwork mobile app doesn’t seem to be too popular.

 Deliver plan starts at $9.99 per user per month, billed annually.

 Grow plan starts at $17.99 per user per month, billed annually.

 For the Scale plan, contact the Teamwork sales team.

 Cloud-based tool for managing project teams.
 Helps plan work, track it, and collaborate over distances.
 Alternatives to Zoho Projects face strong competition.